 International Course Collaboration Using Technology

-The UW COIL Initiative, spearheaded by UW Bothell, aims to deepen global engagement of students in the classroom, without requiring travel abroad, by implementing online collaboration with international partners.
+The COIL Initiative at UW Bothell aims to deepen global engagement of students in the classroom, without requiring travel abroad, by implementing online collaboration with international partners.

 COIL (Collaborative Online International Learning) is an approach to fostering global competence through development of a multicultural learning environment that links university classes in different countries.
 Using various communication technologies, students complete shared assignments and projects, with faculty members from each country co-teaching and managing coursework.
 The term COIL was coined by the State University of New York.
 UW Bothell's COIL Initiative has benefitted from the many resources available on the SUNY COIL Center website.

-Since 2013, UW Bothell has conducted a series of professional development workshops for faculty, hosted a Global Engagement through Technology symposium, and launched the UW COIL Fellows program, which supports UW faculty from all three campuses to launch COIL courses.
-We are grateful for financial support from the Jackson School of International Studies to launch our initial efforts.
+Since 2013, UW Bothell has conducted a series of professional development workshops for faculty, hosted Global Engagement through Technology symposia, and developed the COIL Fellows program, which supports UW faculty (on the Bothell and Tacoma campuses currently) in launching COIL courses.
+We are grateful for financial support from the Jackson School of International Studies to launch our initial efforts, and subsequent support from UWB Academic Affairs to continue the program.

-During academic years 2014-16, 11 COIL courses were implemented in various departments on all three UW campuses, engaging over 400 students.
-Twelve COIL courses are planned for 2016-17 and several more are under development.
+Since 2014, over 25 COIL courses have been implemented in various departments on all three UW campuses, engaging over 700 students.
+Several more courses are under development.
 View the complete list here.